Illuminating the Three Dogmas of Reinforcement Learning under Evolutionary Light: Evolution Does Not Explain Agency

-Many theories of origin of life exist, but those that envision a self-replicating template molecule, like an RNA or DNA, are more favored than metabolism-first theories or other alternatives \citep{Mariscal2019-bm}.
-This is perhaps not surprising given the success of the ``central dogma of biology'' with the DNA as its central player.
-However, we argue that this emphasis on such ``information-carrying'' molecules like the DNA or the RNA, avoid the problem of agency by providing no explanation as to the origins or nature of the system required to read and interpret the purported ``information'' there.
-Metabolism-first theories of agency \citep[e.g., ][]{Deacon2021-fi, Aguilera2024-hy} close this explanatory gap and offer a more general framework for how an evolutionary process can be bootstrapped in the first place.
+The second direction concerns heredity, and exposes a gap in the very origin-of-life theories meant to supply it.
+Those theories that envision a self-replicating template molecule, like RNA or DNA, are more favored than the alternatives \citep{Mariscal2019-bm}; this is unsurprising given the success of the ``central dogma of biology'' with DNA as its central player.
+But a template that arrives already endowed with the properties we wish to explain is a near-miracle, a single improbable, fortuitous event invoked to conjure all the desired properties at once: chance standing in for a mechanism.
+Even Crick conceded that the origin of life ``appears at the moment to be almost a miracle'' \citep{Crick1981-life}.
+And even were such a template granted, the emphasis on ``information-carrying'' molecules avoids the problem of agency, offering no account of the system required to read and interpret the purported ``information'' there \citep{Deacon2007-sb, Deacon2008-sb}.
+Section~\ref{aperiodic-sub} takes up this second puzzle.